PowerLoom/docs/docs/build-with-powerloom/devnet/Glossary.md

 Data markets are defined by a schema specifying state variables, event log topics, and specific transactions across any smart contract instances that make the decentralized application. eg. A defi protocol like uniswap.
 In a data market, datasets are data collections, while data sources are the providers of these datasets.

+Click [here](https://docs.powerloom.io/docs/Protocol/data-sources) to learn more about Data Markets.

 ### Environment Variables

 Environment variables are external configurations that affect runtime behavior without modifying the code directly.
 They include network details, contract addresses, token parameters, security settings, feature flags, debugging options, and integration parameters.
 They offer flexibility, security, and maintainability by enabling dynamic adjustments of contract behavior across different deployment environments.